oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `backup_config` -
 	* `recovery_window_in_days` - Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
 * `compartment_id` - The OCID of the compartment.
+* `db_version` - Oracle Database version of the Autonomous Container Database
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-provided name for the Autonomous Container Database.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`